-- A tornado watch is issued to alert the public that conditions are favorable for the development of tornadoes in and close to the watch area.
-These watches are issued with information concerning the watch area and the length of time they are in effect. - A tornado warning means that a tornado actually has been sighted by spotters, is indicated on radar and is occurring, or is imminent in the warning area. - A Maroon Alert will be issued for tornado warnings affecting campus.
-You may also hear outdoor warning sirens being activated.
+• A tornado watch is issued to alert the public that conditions are favorable for the development of tornadoes in and close to the watch area.
+These watches are issued with information concerning the watch area and the length of time they are in effect.

+• A tornado warning means that a tornado actually has been sighted by spotters, is indicated on radar and is occurring, or is imminent in the warning area.